Fincer/dxvk-wine-autobuilder/README.md

 - `--no-pol` = Do not update current user's PlayOnLinux Wine prefixes

-- `--no-winetricks` = [Debian only] Do not compile or install Winetricks.
-No DXVK installation unless Winetricks already installed.

 ### Force/Lock package versions

 You can force/lock specific Wine, Wine Staging, DXVK, meson & glslang versions.